Early Maine Coons were mostly brown tabbies but today there are many coat variations. As more and more different Maine Coon coats and colors emerge

 But if you fancy a particular color, as you can see there is an extremely wide range to choose from – you are almost spoilt for choice.
 All Maine Coon cats are beautiful whatever their color and make wonderful pets.

 In fact, there doesn’t seem to be a color or color combination that you can’t get a Maine Coon in.
-So if you want to get a Maine Coon to match your hair, your sofa or your carpet you probably can.
+So if you want one to match your hair, your sofa, or your carpet you will probably find one that does.

 If you want one that’s of a particular personality, don’t be fooled into thinking a particular color will come with particular behavioral traits.